kthayashi/kthayashi.github.io/README.md

 # Personal website for Kenji Hayashi

 This repo contains the source code for my personal website built with [Quarto](https://quarto.org/).
+The website is also hosted from this repo with [GitHub Pages](https://pages.github.com/).

 ## License